writethedocs/www/docs/organizer-guide/confs/community-events.rst

 We are happy to promote events that are independently organized by members of our community.
-They are **not** officially organized by Write the Docs organizers, but they related events with similar goals and values.
+They are **not** officially organized by Write the Docs organizers, but they are related events with similar goals and values.

 Types of Events
 ---------------

-In general we have a few different type of events:
+We have a few different type of events:

 * Official Conferences, which are organized by our :doc:`team </team>`
 * Meetups, which are organized by local members of the community